 So what is this vital piece of the referral process?
 What is it that cannot be manufactured or artificially created?

-It is the need, problem or pain of the prospective client has and their willingness to solve it which is why the prospective client would be open to being referred to you and want to meet with you.
+It is the need, problem or pain the prospective client has and their willingness to solve it.
+When I acknowledge I have a need and I want to consider solving it, then I’m open to being referred to you and willing to meet with you.

-The reason why referrals are so powerful is because prospective new clients have already identified their need (the problem they need solve) and is open to meeting with someone who can solve their problem.
+The reason why referrals are so powerful is because prospective new clients have already identified their need (the problem to solve) and is open to meeting with someone who can solve their problem.

-The good news is that you don’t have to ask to generate referrals, in fact if you are asking you are going about generating referrals all wrong.
+The good news is that you don’t have to ask to generate referrals, in fact if you are asking you’re going about generating referrals all wrong.

 Why We Think We Have to Ask (Myth #1)

-We have a fear of asking for referrals because asking is the only advice out there.
+We believe we have to ask for referrals because asking has been the only advice available.